 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of SCP Health and Airway Management Education Center (AMEC).
 SCP Health is accredited by the ACCME to provide continuing medical education for physicians.

-SCP Health designates this live activity for a maximum of 22.25 AMA PRA Category 1 CreditsTM.
+The AAFP has reviewed The Difficult Airway Course: Emergency, and deemed it acceptable for AAFP credit.
+Term of approval is from 5/03/2024 to 11/10/2024.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Schedule Download PDF